 Underwriting risk was considered as material risk during the ORSA exercised performed.
-This risk was taken into consideration under the strategic and reputational scenarios which indicated that there would be an immaterial impact on the Company's solvency position, and that it would remain well above the minimum regulatory solvency ratio.
+This risk was taken into consideration under the strategic and reputational scenarios which indicated that there would be an immaterial impact on the Company's solvency position when compared to the base case, and that it would remain well above the minimum regulatory solvency ratio.
 This was primarily due to the planned capital injections over the three-year period.